Aphatheology/Random_Password_Generator/README.md

 ### Continued development

-I will work on the Light Mode and integrate it.
+- I will work on the Light Mode and integrate it.
-I will work on allowing user to specify their password range - **DONE!!! 💜💜💜** I will work on making the project a PWA
+- I will work on allowing user to specify their password range - **DONE!!! 💜💜💜**
+- I will work on making the project a PWA
-If you have any suggestion on what to add, kindly send a message through the links below.
+-If you have any suggestion on what to add, kindly send a message through the links below.
 Thanks

 ## Author